-Since 1954 when the Standing Dust Committee was established, our industry has focussed on preventing coal workers pneumoconiosis, or black lung disease.
+Since 1954 when the Standing Dust Committee was established, our industry has focussed on monitoring and preventing coal workers pneumoconiosis, or black lung disease.
 Our data shows that the average exposure that sat well below the occupational exposure level (OEL) for 20 years and demonstrates that today, the NSW coal industry is doing well in managing respirable and inhalable coal dust exposure risk.

 Statutory respirable and inhalable dust samples were taken from the breathing zones of 3,733 workers in 2016-17.
 Of the 2,312 workers sampled for respirable dust, 0.6 exceeded the specified OEL; while of the 1,421 workers sampled for inhalable dust, 4.3 per cent exceeded the specified OEL for inhalable dust.